-Babbel Review: Here’s why I don’t like it.
+Here’s why I don’t like Babbel.
+You might though!
+(REVIEW)

-Babbel review: Babbel has grown to be one of the biggest online language course providers.
-In this post I share why I don't like it.
+Babbel has grown to be one of the biggest online language course providers.
+In this post I share some reasons for why I'm not a huge fan of the software.

 Babbel is a very affordable online language course provider, that features familiar quiz-style course elements combined with exercises, pronunciation and grammar trainers as well as vocabulary practice tools.